mdickinson/bigfloat/Doc/index.rst

 instances are immutable.
 We'll learn more about Contexts, and how to use them, below.

-There's also a second method for constructing BigFloat instances:
+There's also a second method for constructing :class:`BigFloat` instances:
 :meth:`BigFloat.exact`.
 As with the usual constructor, this constructor accepts integers, floats and strings.
-However, for integers and floats it performs an exact conversion, creating a BigFloat with precision large enough to hold the integer or float exactly (regardless of the current precision setting):
+However, for integers and floats it performs an exact conversion, creating a :class:`BigFloat` with precision large enough to hold the integer or float exactly (regardless of the current precision setting):

    >>> BigFloat.exact(-123)